Covid-19 information update

 Our practice has always been focused on infection control, and in addition to what we have always done, we are augmenting our protocols to exceed what is recommended by the American Dental Association (ADA), the Centers for Disease Control (CDC) and the Occupational and Safety Health Administration (OSHA).

 Our response to COVID19- is both comprehensive and meticulous.
-During our time giving limited care, our doctors have worked diligently to enhance our facility and our procedures to provide the safe, exceptional care that our patients have been accustomed to.
+Our doctors have worked diligently to enhance our facility and our procedures to provide the safe, exceptional care that our patients have been accustomed to.
 Here are a few of the measures we have implemented:

 We have invested in state-of-the-art HEPA air filters by Surgically Clean Air.
-You can learn more about these filters on their website.
+You can learn more about these filters on our blog.
 Surgically Clean Air’s Jade unit is a medical-grade air system that is one of the most advanced on the market.
-(Due to the high demand and supply chain issues, these were ordered in March 2020 but will arrive at the end of May.)

 We have engaged our entire team in additional infection control training and supplemental ongoing training related to COVID-19.

-We are asking all of our team members and patients to take their temperature, the night before and the morning of their arrival to our office.
-There is also a check-in stand outside our front door where additional screening (ie temperature and blood pressure) will be done.
+We are asking all of our team members and patients to take their temperature, the night before and the morning of their arrival at our office.

 Hand sanitizer has always and will continue to be readily available.
-All patients will be asked to wipe down their phones prior to entering the practice.
 All patients are asked to wear a mask to their appointment until they are seated in their private operatory.
-All of our patients are asked to wash their hands for 20 seconds prior to entering and exiting the operatories.
+All of our patients are asked to use hand sanitizer prior to entering and exiting the operatories.

 All treatment and financial conversations will be done in your own sanitized operatory.